shaikhrnafees/ML-Model-Car-Price-Prediction/README.md

 # ML-Model-Car-Price-Prediction
-We aim to predict car selling prices using the "cardekho" dataset.
-Steps involve cleaning (handling missing values, correcting types, addressing outliers), EDA for insights, and preprocessing (encoding categories, scaling features).
-A RandomForestRegressor will model the selling_price, with hyperparameter tuning for optimal performance..
+The task involves predicting car selling prices using the "cardekho" dataset, which includes various features such as name, year, km_driven, fuel, seller_type, transmission, owner, mileage, engine, max_power, and seats.
+The problem statement is to build a machine learning model that accurately predicts the selling prices based on these car features and histories.

+The initial steps include cleaning the dataset by handling missing values, correcting data types, and addressing outliers to ensure data quality.
+Exploratory Data Analysis (EDA) will be conducted to understand the relationships between the features and the target variable, selling_price, using visualizations to uncover patterns and correlations.

+Data preprocessing will involve encoding categorical variables (e.g., fuel, seller_type, transmission, owner) and scaling numerical features (e.g., km_driven, mileage, engine, max_power).
+After preprocessing, a machine learning model, such as RandomForestRegressor, will be created to predict selling prices.
+Hyperparameter tuning will be performed to optimize the model’s performance, ensuring accurate and reliable predictions based on the given car features and histories.